dovecot/documentation/docs/core/plugins/sieve_extprograms.md

 In this example, the `hasfrop.sh` checks whether the message contains the literal text "FROP" anywhere in the message.
-The Sieve script shown above discards the message if this scripts ends with an exit code other than 0, which happens when "FROP" was found.
+The Sieve script shown above discards the message if this script ends with an exit code other than 0, which happens when "FROP" was found.

 ### Query/Update MySQL